ldx/python-iptables/README.md

 Now you can run the tests:

     % sudo PATH=$PATH python setup.py test
+    WARNING: this test will manipulate iptables rules.
+    Don't do this on a production machine.
+    Would you like to continue? y/n y
+    [...]

 The `PATH=$PATH` part is necessary after `sudo` if you have installed into a `virtualenv`, since `sudo` will reset your environment to a